BrendanBerkley/granular-form-validation/readme.md

 - Error message display can be customized
 - Custom validations are easily added
 - Custom builds would make it easy to exclude unnecessary validations
+- Everything is coded in vanilla JS, making it easier to integrate into any framework

 ## Adding validations